jean-pierreBoth/gsearch/README.md

 tohnsw -h
 request -h

+### check install MacOS, you may need to change the system setup to allow external binary to run by type the following first and use your admin password:

+sudo spctl --master-disable
+### and then
+tohnsw -h
+request -h

 ### request neighbours for each genomes (fna, fasta, faa et.al. are supported) in query_dir_nt or aa using pre-built database:
 wget http://enve-omics.ce.gatech.edu/data/public_gsearch/GTDB_r207_hnsw_graph.tar.gz
 tar xzvf ./GTDB_r207_hnsw_graph.tar.gz